grdw/grdw/_posts/2020-11-27-pictures-of-hoorn.md

 ![apples](/img/2/5.jpg)
 ![apples2](/img/2/6.jpg)

-All these images are downscaled to 800px by Ypx to make them load on the web just a slight bit faster.
+All these images are downscaled to 800px by Ypx to make them load on the web just a bit faster.
 If you need the full image, please [send me an email](/about) and I can send it to you.
+All these images were created with a Nikon D90 digital camera and altered to black and white with Gimp + Dark table.